|

 from New York.
 The techniques

-successfully used his method in hospitals, in his own clinic, as well as
+and he successfully used his method in hospitals, in his own clinic,

 original writings and guidance, including Better